WHY BEING BROUGHT TO PERFECTION IS SO IMPORTANT

 So there we have it.
 Our destiny is to appear with Christ and bring justice to the nations of the earth.
 God has given us ministries and gifts to make us “oaks of righteousness” so we can bring justice to the oppressed people of the world.

-But I must say that one doesn’t hear of many churches that are pressing the believers to seek God’s will for what He wants them to do with their life.
+But I must say that one doesn’t hear of many churches that are pressing the believers to seek God’s will for what He wants them to do with their lives.
 If this continues, not many people are going to be prepared to appear with Christ.

 But what does the Bible say about Christ and those who are part of His Body?